benc-uk/go-acs-client/readme.md

-# Client SDK for the Azure Communication Services Email API
+# Client SDK for the Azure Communication Services API

-This is a SDK client library for use with Azure Communication Services email service.
-It is a an implementation of the [REST API documented here](https://learn.microsoft.com/en-us/rest/api/communication/email/send?tabs=HTTP)
+This is a SDK client library for use with Azure Communication Services, providing support for sending email and SMS.
+It is a an implementation of the REST APIs documented [here](https://learn.microsoft.com/en-us/rest/api/communication/sms/send?tabs=HTTP) & [here](https://learn.microsoft.com/en-us/rest/api/communication/email/send?tabs=HTTP)

-It's simple to use, the only pre-req is a Email Communication Service resource [deployed and configured](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource)  in Azure
+It's simple to use, the only pre-req is a Communication Service resource [deployed and configured](https://learn.microsoft.com/en-gb/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp)  in Azure

 ## Simple Usage

+### Sending Email

 Let's send an email to Bob, he'd love to hear from us...